alexreardon/raf-stub/readme.md

 });
 ```

 We got around this issue by flushing the clock.
 We did this by calling `clock.tick(some big number)`.
-This suffers from the problem that existed a previous example: you cannot be sure that you have actually flushed the queue.
+This suffers from the problem that existed a previous example: you cannot be sure that you have actually emptied the queue.
+You might have noticed a strange `console.log` in the `afterEach` function.
+This is because when you emptied the `setTimeout` queue with `clock.tick` all of the callbacks executed.
+In most cases this should be okay, but it is not idea. `stub.reset()` allows us to empty a queue **without** needing to execute any of the callbacks.